Monday, May 6, 2024

 The story...

 I admired my dad's resourcefulness - he could do it himself.
-So, my brother and I also do it ourselves - the principle was passed on even though we don't need to worry about running out of food this winter.
+So, my brother and I also did it ourselves - the principle was passed on even though we don't need to worry about running out of food this winter.

-Working out the "do it yourself" principle can seem like a curse when: you spend more money, your repair's less reliable, you lose valuable time, you don't allow others to help you, you fret over how you'll fix it without help, or you're overburdened with tools, materials, and spare parts.
+Working out the "do it yourself" principle can seem like a curse when: you spend more money; your repair's less reliable; you lose valuable time; you don't allow others to help you; you fret over how you'll fix it without help; or you're overburdened with tools, materials, and spare parts.

 "I might need that someday."

-I'd rather be more self aware and realistic when: making purchase decisions, deciding when to ask for help, trusting others to do it for me, and assessing my true capabilities.
+I'd rather be more self aware and realistic when: making purchase decisions; deciding when to ask for help; trusting others to do it for me, and assessing my true capabilities.
 I want to be available to both give and receive help and love with others.
 And, I want to focus my inner man on walking humbly with God in Christ in a more unencumbered way.

-The only church in town would invest their resources and time to both give and receive help and love with others.
+The only church in town would invest their resources and time to both give and receive help and love among others.
 In community, they'd walk humbly with God, in Christ, in an increasingly unencumbered way.

 Just for today...